 About Andrew Koltun

-Through my access to information practise, I assist small newsrooms, freelance journalists, and researchers to appeal the handling of their ATIP/FOIA requests.
+Through his access to information practise, I assists journalists, academics and researchers to challenge government’s mishandling of their ATIP/FOIA requests and any redactions imposed.

 I hold a Juris Doctor (law degree) from the University of Ottawa, and an MA in Global Governance from the University of Waterloo.